WEAVING WABANAKI TRADITIONAL CULTURAL KNOWLEDGE WITH TECHNOLOGY AND SCIENCE

 Wabanaki Youth in Science

-• Cultural Knowledge-Western Science Camps for native youth
+• Land based learning camps for native youth

 • Learning experiences in tribal schools